 Sako 85 is not that picky of mounting rings.
 You definitely can try a pair of DIY/3D printed rings or plastic/polymer rings.
 But they will break after a couple of shots.
 Don’t sue me when that happens.

 Jokes aside, you don’t need to think that deeply before choosing the rings.
 Do you have a favorite brand in mind?
-Perhaps you want USA made only?
+Perhaps you want USA-made only?
 Or perhaps you can go all out and grab the most expensive one.
 That’s totally up to you.
 Depending on the scope you are using and the diameter of it, you should pick a ring from the list and you will be a happy hunter.

 Summary

 Those are some of the best mounts for Sako 85 anyone could buy.
-All of them are incredible value and provides a great experience while shooting.
+All of them are incredible value and provide a great experience while shooting.
 Yes, even the expensive Leupold’s are one hundred percent worth it.